zahta/graph_ml/README.md

 ## Prerequisites

 - Familiarity with the basic probability theory, and the basic linear algebra
+- Basic knowledge of machine learning and/or deep learning concepts
 - Familiarity with the basics of Python programming language
-- Basic knowledge of machine learning and/or deep learning concepts
+- Familiarity with PyTorch is a plus

 ## :books: Recommended Books and Materials